 Your website metadata offers you a great opportunity to compel users to either visit your site or call you directly from the search engine results page.
 For this reason, take great care to create unique title tags and meta descriptions for every page on your website.

-To keep track of your metadata keywords, download our Metadata Worksheet.
+To keep track of your metadata keywords, download our Small Law Firm SEO Planning Worksheet.